God's Covenants: The Backbone of Redemption

 Type: Unconditional and unilateral.

-Key Verses (ESV)
+Key Verses (WEB)

 Explanation